 Simulating phishing attacks on your workforce also allows you to assess your organization’s maturity regarding its security awareness posture, and subsequently, optimize future iterations of campaign learning material and components.
 Testing your users and measuring where their security awareness knowledge and skills are at any given point strengthens data protection long-term.

-To get free phishing simulation benchmarking data, register now for the 2021 edition of the Gone Phishing Tournament, co-sponsored by Microsoft.!
+To get free phishing simulation benchmarking data, read the 2021 edition of the Gone Phishing Tournament report, co-sponsored by Microsoft!